wellatleastitried/GamifiedChatRoom/README.md

 # GamifiedChatRoom

-This project will consist of Conway's Game of Life being hosted on a server for clients to connect to and run.
-The server will handle the rendering and will send out the states to the client machines.
-This project is going to be done in Java, Python, Go, and Ruby.
-This project started with me wanting to make a Game of Life simulator and ended with me making a fully fledged chat room with the ability to play games both solo or with other people in the chat room.
+This project started with me wanting to make a Game of Life simulator in a variety of languages and ended with me making a fully fledged chat room in Java with the ability to play games (that are currently being developed) both solo or with other people in the chat room.

 ## Requirements
 - Java 17+